donriddo/travel-planner/README.md

 - Steps to run application
 1. Run `yarn install` to install all dependencies
+2. Run `yarn test` to run the tests
-2. Run `yarn start` to launch the app
+3. Run `yarn start` to launch the app which should open up http://localhost:8080 on your browser

 - To test deeplinking, you can search on the fly by passing parameters through the query `http://localhost:8080/?start=Lagos&end=Portugal&passengers=8&date=2019-09-08`